supercollider/supercollider/README_WINDOWS.md

     - Avoiding the command line: from CMake-Gui to Visual Studio (environment and GUI-applications)
     - Using Qt Creator
-    - More `cmake`: building supernova, qt-less, verbosity and more
+    - More `cmake`: building supernova, qt-less, server only, verbosity and more
     - Recalling environment- and build settings on the command line
     - On the horizon: MSYS2
   - Diagnosing build problems